- Learning at Yale

 You should submit most of your documents online via the Common Application.
 High school and college transcripts, the College Report and the Transfer Mid-Term Report should be mailed to the Admissions Office.
 Please scroll down to the “Mailing Instructions” section at the bottom of this page for the address.

-If you wish to find out whether Yale has received your application, please login to the Common Application website to confirm that you have successfully submitted your Transfer Common Application, the Yale Supplement and some form of Payment or Fee Waiver Request to Yale.
+If you wish to find out whether Yale has received your application, please login to the Common Application website to confirm that you have successfully submitted your Transfer Common Application and some form of Payment or Fee Waiver Request to Yale.
 For more information, please visit our FAQ section.
 Please use one email address throughout the application cycle.
 If your email address changes, please send that information to firstname.lastname@example.org as soon as possible in case we need to contact you via email.

 If you wish to request financial aid, please visit our Financial Aid page.